jefferyabbott/Xavier/frontend/README.md

 ```

 ### Step 3 (install dependencies)
+Xavier was built and tested using **Node.js v18.17.0**.
+Assuming you have Node.js installed, you can install the project dependencies.
 In the root directory of the frontend project, enter:\
 `npm install` \
 This will install all dependencies required to build the project.